from 1492 to Bonomo Family

-Bonomo family arrived in the mid twentieth.
-Moreover, year after year, harvest after harvest, those first parcels have become one of the most extended vineyard of Verona, 137 propriety and 68 chartered hectares distributed in all the main denomination of Verona: Valpollicella, Custoza, Lugana, Soave, and Bardolino.
+The Bonomo family arrived during the mid twentieth century.
+Year after year, harvest after harvest, those first parcels (hectares) have become one of the most extensive vineyards in Verona, 137 proprieties and 68 leased hectares distributed in all the main denominations of Verona: Valpolicella, Custoza, Lugana, Soave, and Bardolino.

-After sixty years, the management of Monte del Fra’ is still in the hands of Bonomo family.
-The second generation represented by the two brothers, Eligio and Claudio, is backed up by the third generation with Marica, Silvia and Massimo.
-All together, they have undertaken a path of growth based on a few, but strong and clear values, such as: the loyalty to the territory and its valorisation, an increasingly sustainable agriculture, and the identification of the most interesting vineyards.
-These vineyards are real “crus”, where some of our great wines originate and they have become a real point of reference for the quality Italian wine, according to the most prominent international critics.
+After sixty-two years, the management of Monte del Fra’ remains under control of the Bonomo’s family.
+The second generation is represented by two brothers, Eligio and Claudio, which is then followed by the third generation, Marica, Silvia and Massimo.
+As a family they have strong and concise values: the loyalty to their land and its appreciation and an increasingly sustainable agriculture.
+These vineyards are real “cru”, where some of our great wines originate and have become a point of reference for quality Italian wine in accordance to some of the most prominent international wine critics.